 What’s The Difference Between Vegan And Plant-Based?

 Is it only a question of semantics, or there are some key differences between the terminology?
-The term term was probably created to make it more appealing for health reasons, without getting into the ethical debate, but does this really mean that people are more ethical than those defining themselves as plant-based?
+The term plant-based term was probably created to make it more appealing for health reasons, without getting into the ethical debate, but does this really mean that vegan people are more ethical than those defining themselves as plant-based?

-Many times we get asked by our readers if going plant-based means they've abandoned ?
+Many times we get asked by our readers if going plant-based means they’ve abandoned veganism?
 I think both terms are a synonym.
 They mean the same.
 As a matter of fact, we are all about consuming whole food plant-based ingredients, ethically sourced, low carbon, circular, compassionate, and cruelty-free.
 So, is that vegan or plant-based?
-And what's the difference anyway?
+And what’s the difference anyway?

 Let's “reverse engineer” our thoughts.